Learn what are the most common mistakes small business owners make when it comes to graphic design, web design and branding.

-No brand identity
+No brand and visual identity

+A quick tip we can share for starting the development of your visual identity is to start by creating a mood board.
 Think of designs you’ve seen and liked, and keep an eye on what these companies are doing.
 Make sure to check out your competitors, but when it comes to design, don’t limit yourself to your industry.

 However, many designs fail due to something much simpler: poor choices of font and color.